 But this ratio varies from 1,900 to 2,400 among people.
 And, of course, also within a person over time.
 This variation will lead to false BAC readings.
 Some breath test machines assume a hematocrit (cell volume of blood) of 47%.
 However, hematocrit values range from 42 to 52% in men and from 37 to 47% in women.
 A person with a lower hematocrit will have a falsely high BAC reading.
 These machines appear to discriminate against female suspects.10 For more visit Alcohol Breath Analyzer Accuracy .

 Alcohol breath machines are really only BAC estimators.

 You now know some DWI and DUI Facts and Fiction.
 Enjoy them with your family and friends!

 1. www.snopes2.com/.
 There is no scientific evidence that sucking on copper has any effect on alcohol breath tester BAC results.
-Moreover, no scientific publication suggests that it does.
+And no scientific report suggests that it does.

 4. Brick, T. Diabetes, breath acetone and Breathalyzer accuracy.
-Alco Drugs Driv, 1993, 9(1).
-See Taylor, L. Diabetes and the Counterfeit DUI.
+Alco Drugs Driv, 9(1).

 6. Taylor, L. Close Enough for Government Work.

 7. Taylor, L. DUI and the Disappearing Right to a Jury Trial.